NMRbox/htcondor-tutorial/README.md

 These arguments speak for themselves.
-They are telling the HTCondor matchmaker that in order to run your job the machine must be able to provide the specified resources. *Note* - HTCondor will terminate your job if you use more than 128MB of memory when you omit `request_memory`.
-Therefore, please ensure you request enough memory with the `request_memory` parameter.
+They are telling the HTCondor matchmaker that in order to run your job the machine must be able to provide the specified resources.

+*Note* - HTCondor will terminate your job (in the job log file it will report `Abnormal termination (signal 9)`) if you use more than 2GB of memory when you omit `request_memory`.
+Therefore, if your jobs require more than 2GB of memory, please ensure you request enough memory with the `request_memory` parameter.

 ```
 requirements = NMRPIPE == "11.5 rev 2023.105.21.31"